patrickjames242/react-extend-components/README.md

 // the resulting children value will be: "My Button"
 ```

-If you would like to allow users to customize the children of the component, pluck the `children` prop.
+If you would like to allow users to customize the children of the component, destructure the `children` prop and incorporate it into the component.

 ```tsx
 import { ComponentExtenders } from './ComponentExtenders';